iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

     PKG_NAME:=lxc-package-example-perl
     ```
 5. (Optional)
    The packages to include.
+To include packages to the LXC-package the developer needs to set build dependency, enable required packages in OpenWRT config and specify required packages to copy them into the LXC-package.
 For example:
-    1. Out of any section:
+    1. To set build dependency.
+Out of any section:
         ```makefile
         PKG_BUILD_DEPENDS:=perl
         ```
-    2. In the section `Package/$(PKG_NAME)/config`:
+    2. To enable required packages in OpenWRT config.
+In the section `Package/$(PKG_NAME)/config`:
         ```makefile
         select PACKAGE_perl
         select PACKAGE_perlbase-base